PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     sudo umount /dev/disk/by-id/usb-Linux_UMS_disk_0-0:0-part*
     ```

-1. From a Linux prompt, write the disk image to the Warp7's flash device (replace `<device-file-name>` with the correct device file for the Warp7's flash device):
+1. From a Linux prompt, write the disk image to the Warp7's flash device (replace `<device-file-name>` with the correct device file for the Warp7's flash device; in this example, it would be `usb-Linux_UMS_disk_0-0:0`):

     ```
     sudo bmaptool copy --bmap /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-console-image-test/images/mbl-console-image-test-imx7s-warp-mbl.wic.bmap /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-console-image-test/images/mbl-console-image-test-imx7s-warp-mbl.wic.gz /dev/disk/by-id/<device-file-name>